JackDanHollister/NHM_Specimen_Counter/README.md

 When on the NHM network, use: https://spec-count.nhm.ac.uk/ (internal only).

+## Models

+- Place YOLO `.pt` weight files in `model_zoo/` to make them selectable in the UI.
+- `best.pt` in the project root is used as a default if present.
+- Selection is remembered per upload session.

 ## How it works

 1. Upload up to 10 images via the web page.